It Comes Down to Caring; Not only Demanding but Sharing, Empathy, and Togetherness

 Nationalmuseum is Sweden’s largest art and design museum, and one of the country’s key institutions for collaboration in its field both in Sweden and abroad.

 Nationalmuseum is a government institution that falls within the remit of the Swedish Ministry of Culture.
 The mission is to preserve the nation’s cultural heritage, provide knowledge and expertise, and promote public access to art.
 The core focus is on displaying, collecting, preserving and researching.

 The program is designed for professionals working in arts and culture organizations in Nordic and Baltic countries.
 The applicant should be in a leadership position and highly motivated to take their skills to the next level.
 The program is for dynamic experts who are eager to grow as leaders and are enthusiastic in embracing and living the business of culture.
 We are seeking both young and seasoned practitioners to stimulate cross-fertilization of ideas, insights, and experience.

 In the recent past, the world has changed considerably, and so have art and culture organizations.
 It is becoming essential for leaders in this sector to have the right knowledge in order to make strategic decisions about how to respond to today’s needs and new ways of working.

 The program will be delivered through three 3-day modules and two online courses.
 Module days will include lectures, keynotes, discussions, and workshops.
 Interactive and reflective tools and methods will be used throughout the program to help thinking and renewal.
-Discovery visits and mindfulness sessions are used to augment learning.
+Mindfulness sessions* are used to augment learning.
 Evenings are reserved for receptions to meet with arts and culture colleagues and network with peers from the program.